carlotta94c/accelerate-ai-agents-development-with-gh-models-and-ai-toolkit/docs/en/02_Model_Selection.md

 ![Add Model](../img/add_model.png)

-> [!NOTE]
+!!! note
-> Once they are added, the blue button will change to green with the label **Added**.
+   Once they are added, the blue button will change to green with the label **Added**.

 ## Step 3: Open the Playground for Testing

 1. Click on **Playground** in the AI Toolkit panel.
 The Playground allows you to test and compare models interactively.
 2. You'll be prompted to login to your GitHub account to access the free-tier models.
 Click **Allow** and complete the authentication process, by using the same GitHub credentials you used in the previous lab section.

->[!TIP]
+!!! tip
-> Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub'.
+   Now that you are logged in, you should be able to see the models you added into your collection in the 'My resources' tab, under 'GitHub'.

 ![Model collection](../img/model_collection.png)